 When we practice yoga we are obviously moving our physical body, but what about the subtle body?
 Many don’t think about how a pose affects their energy pathways, Chakras, or subconscious mind.
 The truth is, just like how any pose utilizes the whole body, each pose influences our subtle bodies.

 Focusing on the Chakra theme, we have 7 main energy points in our body, and depending on which type of pose we are practicing can identify what Chakra we are activating.
-Chakras are “cone-shaped”, energy enters in from the back-body and projects out from the front body.
+Chakras are said to be “cone-shaped”, energy enters in from the back-body and projects out from the front body.
 Here are 7 examples of poses and what Chakras they are associated with:

 - Root Chakra: Anything that requires a “root lock” or utilizes Mula Bandha.
 This Chakra extends from your pelvic floor to the soles of your feet!